bobdaget/bobdaget.github.io/starter.md

  - Half grip is between
  - Lightweight grip is for tapping (SKS, MK12, or sniping with an AR)
  - Thumb grip increases ADS speed with slight recoil reduction (great for the SKS or MK12 as bigger scopes have slower ADS speed)

+## How do I heal?

+PUBG's healing system is fairly simple, especially compared to something like tarkov.

+### Knocks

+If your health goes to 0 and you have a teammate, or self-revive kit, you get knocked.

+When knocked your health will refill to max and start ticking down.

+Each time you get knocked, your health starts ticking down faster.

+### Healing Items

+Healing items raise your health, generally to ~75% (except for medkits).
+Boosts give you a heal buff that slowly heals you and increases runspeed.
+The more boosted you are the faster you run / heal over time.

+ - Healing items
+	- Medkits - heal to full in 10 seconds
+	- First aid kits - heal to 75% up to a max of 75% in 6 seconds
+	- Bandages - heal ~10% up to a max of 75% every 2 seconds
+ - Boosts
+	- Energy drink - ~30% boost.
+1 first aid + 1 energy will get you to 100% if you take no damage.
+	- Pain killers - ~60% boost
+	- Adrenaline shot - 100% boost
+ - Other items
+	- Self-revive kit - allows you to res yourself over 10 seconds
+	- Critical response kit - paramo only, allows you to revive someone in like 2 seconds

+There's some medic class kit that you can pick up in the new patch but I don't have the details, check the patch notes.

 ## Anything I should know before I head off to go die?

  - Sound is very important: footsteps, gun shots, vehicles
  - I think the default audio in this game sucks and use a compressor (dolby digital plus or voicemeeter banana), see what works for you.
  - The killfeed can inform you about how fights around you are going